Ei3-kw/MATH3202/a1/doc/B/tealCowDiary.md

 ## Communication 5
 We recognise the importance of this constraint on duration of milk storage and have once again updated out model to reflect this requirement.

-To address the constraint, we have enforced that each day the cumulative sold milk must include any milk stored from yesterday.
-This ensures that there will never be milk in storage for more than one day and no stored milk goes towaste.
+To address the constraint, we have enforced that each day the cumulative sold milk must include any milk stored from the previous day.
+This ensures that there will never be milk in storage for more than one day, and no stored milk goes to waste.

-Using this new model, the optimised plan for your milk processing over the next seven days is as follows:
+Using this new model, the optimised plan for your milk processing over the next seven days, split into milk to sell and to store, is as follows:

 \begin{multicols}{2}